 Do I need Realtek HD Audio Manager?

-Realtek High definition audio driver is essential for connecting the audio systems in your Windows PC with sound cards and speakers.
-If there are no problems with the audio, then this driver may not be needed for running your Desktop audio.
+Realtek High Definition Audio driver is essential for connecting the audio systems in your Windows PC with sound cards and speakers.
+If there are no audio problems, this driver may not be needed to run your Desktop audio.

 How do I add Realtek to Device Manager?